H‑ARMOR

 H-ARMOR is not

-Why this is different
+Why this is

 Most hybrid-threat work still over-indexes on exposure.
 H-ARMOR is built for operational disruption: evidence is collected and structured with chain-of-evidence and handover pathways in mind, so outputs can travel into enforcement and accountability channels-including credible engagement with law enforcement-without requiring partners to reveal their underlying datasets.

-How it works: the H-ARMOR cycle (data → overlap → disruption)
+The H-ARMOR cycle (data → overlap → disruption)

 H-ARMOR turns messy, cross-domain reporting into machine-readable infrastructure intelligence - so partners can detect reuse, build credible evidence packages, and move faster from analysis to disruption.

-1) Collect & standardise (EU-based, machine-readable)
+Collect &

 We ingest public reporting and partner-safe indicators, then normalise them into a tool-agnostic, machine-readable format (entities + relationships across domains, hosting, registrars, IP space, payment rails).

-2) LLM-assisted entity extraction (speed without losing traceability)
+LLM-assisted entity extraction

 LLMs help extract and structure entities (domains, orgs, services, wallets, aliases, infrastructure providers) from large volumes of with provenance preserved so every claim can be traced back to sources.

-3) Federated overlap detection (Hit / No-Hit, data stays “at home”)
+Hit / No-Hit, data stays “at home”

 Participants keep sensitive data locally, but can answer a simple question: “Do we see this entity-yes or no?”
 This reveals infrastructure reuse and blind spots without centralising datasets.

-4) Disruption pathway design (disruption is the KPI)
+Disruption pathway design

 Because the KPI is disruption-not publication-the workflow is built to produce actionable, structured evidence: registrar/hosting interventions, takedown waves, sanctions enforcement pathways, and LEA-ready referrals where appropriate.